New Jersey

 If you are a New Jersey resident and want to exercise your rights under the NJDPA, start by locating the privacy notice or privacy policy on the business's website.
 The privacy notice should explain how to submit requests to access, correct, delete, or obtain a copy of your personal data, and how to opt out of targeted advertising, data sales, or profiling.

 You can also enable a universal opt-out mechanism such as Global Privacy Control (GPC) in your browser.
-Businesses subject to the NJDPA are required to honor these signals.
+Businesses subject to the NJDPA are required to honor these signals as of July 15, 2025.

 If a business denies your request, you have the right to appeal.
 The business must provide an appeal mechanism and respond within 60 days.